awordforthat/cs133_elevator_turtlebot_project/README.md

 10. Source the install script: `source install/setup.bash`
 11. Now you can rerun the project using the launch script (`ros2 launch elevator_proj launch_elevator_proj.py`)

-# Adding images
+# Adding media
-You will have to create the image directory and transfer image files in manually because we don't want colcon to rebuild the project every time assets change.
+You will have to create the media directory and transfer image and audio files in manually because we don't want colcon to rebuild the project every time assets change.

+The robot assets are stored in this repo and you will have to put them in a specific location so the robot code can find them.

 1. From your shell terminal: `mv <repo_root>/robot_assets ~`